Deep Sehgal

 Deep Sehgal is a British film-maker whose work includes the Emmy nominated series Soul Deep, India with Sanjeev Bhaskar and Selling Jesus.

 After graduating with degrees in philosophy from the universities of Dundee and Grenoble, Sehgal trained as a journalist at Leeds University and started his career as a researcher in the documentary film unit at BBC Manchester.
 His first film as a producer was the British Film Institute/Channel Four drama "Sleep" which premiered at the Edinburgh Festival in 1999.
 The following year he directed his first film, a documentary about his mother entitled "The Good Son" for Channel Four.

 He then moved to the BBC, eventually becoming a senior producer in the Specialist Factual unit at BBC Bristol.
 He was the director of The Hitch-Hiker's Guide to the Galaxy segment in the BBC series Big Read, and made a number of documentary films that received popular and critical acclaim and won a number of international awards.
-He was also a founder of the BBC Film Lab which was created to help new directors make their first films.
-Sehgal now runs the independent production company Avatar Productions with actor Sanjeev Bhaskar.